sycamore-rs/sycamore/docs/next/introduction/your-first-app.md

 <p>This is my first Sycamore app</p>
 ```

-Of course, we can also nest elements:
+Of course, we can also nest elements, for example, surrounding our elements in a
+`<div>...</div>` container.

 ```rust
 view! {